bioperl/bioperl.github.io/INSTALL.md

 SYSTEM REQUIREMENTS

- * `Perl 5.6.1 or later` version 5.8 and greater are highly recommended.
-Modules are generally tested against version 5.8 and above.
+ * `Perl 5.6.1 or higher` Version 5.8 or higher is highly recommended.
+Modules are tested against version 5.8 and above.
  * `make` For Mac OS X, this requires installing the Xcode Developer Tools.